fivetran/terraform-provider-fivetran/docs/guides/dbt_private_git_deploy_key.md

 }
 ```

-Then you need to set up the dbt Project public key (field `public_key` in created resource) as a deploy key into your repo using  or :
+Then you need to set up the dbt Project public key (field `public_key` in created resource) as a deploy key into your repo using:

 [GitHub Provider Repository Deploy Key Resource](https://registry.terraform.io/providers/integrations/github/latest/docs/resources/repository_deploy_key):
 ```hcl